U.S. elected leaders clash over masks as new COVID-19 cases set another record

 Starting Monday in Arkansas, individuals must wear face-coverings in all indoor or outdoor settings where they are exposed to non-household members and where social distancing of 6 feet or more is not possible.

 On Thursday, Florida, Texas and South Carolina each reported record numbers of COVID-19 deaths for a single day.
-At least three states others hit an all-time high in new infections - Nevada with 1,447, Mississippi with 1,230 and Oregon with 429.
+At least four others hit an all-time high in new infections, led by Texas with more than 15,000 for the day.

-Thirty states have registered record daily increases in confirmed cases this month, many of them more than once, and 14 states have reported a greater number of deaths for a single day in July than ever before.
+Thirty states have registered record daily increases in confirmed cases this month, and 14 states have reported a greater number of deaths for a single day in July than ever before.

 Moreover, the proportion of positive test results among individuals being screened for infection - a metric called the positivity rate - has been trending ominously higher across much of the county.

-Infectious disease experts consider a rate above 5% concerning, and two dozen states have average rates above 5% and climbing over the past two weeks, according to data collected by Johns Hopkins University.
+Infectious disease experts consider a rate higher than 5% concerning, and two dozen states have averaged rates above 5% and climbing over the past two weeks, according to data collected by Johns Hopkins University.

 Many states have had to roll back reopenings aimed at pumping up local economies crushed by the coronavirus shutdowns.